~ 20 MIN READ

 - Build flexible and filtered reports that can be exported to Excel or PDF, without back-end programming.

 Pro: Efficient way to drive change by applying project management techniques to your strategic plan.
+It also works with any project management methodology.

 Con: Not as applicable for organizations without clearly defined goals and KPIs.
 Cannot handle resource planning constraints.